hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Query Execution Observers

-Torcs uses observers to handle query execution statistics.
-By default there's only one observer included and active when the application starts: the `HighestResponseTimeRanking`.
+Torcs uses observers to gather query execution statistics.
+By default there's only one observer registered and active that starts automatically with Torcs: the `HighestResponseTimeRanking`.
 This observer ranks the top 10 slowest queries in the application instance, and provide the details of them.

-The application can register more observers for other needs, and can also enable or disable them programatically.
-This includes the default observer.
+The application can register more observers for other uses, and can also enable or disable them programatically, including the default observer.

 Torcs comes with three built-in observers: